-- 1.2 Reflecting the Vision for Leeds and City Growth Strategy, the Council's Core Strategy was adopted in November 2014.
-It sets out the general scale and location of new development for housing and employment, the role of the District's settlements in delivering growth, the approach to focussing development on brownfield land, and considers complementary infrastructure, such as schools and homes for an ageing population, to create liveable and distinctive communities.
+- 1.2 Reflecting the Vision for Leeds and City Growth Strategy, the Council's Core Strategy was adopted in November 2014 and updated in part through the Core Strategy Selective Review (CSSR) in 2019.
+It sets out the general scale and location of new development for housing and employment, the role of the District's settlements in delivering growth, the approach to focusing development on brownfield land, and considers complementary infrastructure, such as schools and homes for an ageing population, to create liveable and distinctive communities.
 It provides a basis for the regeneration and growth of Leeds to 2028. - 1.3 With the adoption of the Core Strategy, key issues such as the overall requirements for housing and employment have been examined in public and concluded upon.
 The Site Allocations Plan takes forward these and other aspects of the Core Strategy, reflecting its principles and priorities.
-The Site Allocations Plan cannot re-open the debate about the scale and distribution of growth agreed through the adopted Core Strategy. - 1.4 One of the key objectives of the Core Strategy is to meet the needs of a growing population.
+The Site Allocations Plan cannot re-open the debate about the scale and distribution of growth agreed through the adopted Core Strategy, although it can consider the latest up to date evidence on local housing need. - 1.4 One of the key objectives of the Core Strategy is to meet the needs of a growing population.
 As the residential, economic, cultural and transport centre of the Leeds City Region the City has a responsibility to deliver the housing its current and future population needs.
-The Core Strategy evidence base established a challenging housing requirement of 70,000 (net) homes between 2012 and 2028. - 1.5 The evidence base of the Core Strategy is continually monitored and as subsequent demographic projections are released it will be important to evaluate whether they have an impact on the full objectively assessed needs of the City.
-Whilst the most recent post-Census projections suggest that a lower housing requirement may be needed in Leeds it is too early to tell whether these are structural and long term changes to the Leeds population or simply as a result of the recent recession.
-The Site Allocations Plan aims to support the full Core Strategy requirement but contains policies such as those on phasing and the identification of Safeguarded Land to ensure that all sites are not immediately released for development and to enable flexibility for the Plan as a whole to respond to any potential changes to the overall housing requirement.
+The Core Strategy evidence base established a challenging housing requirement of 70,000 (net) homes between 2012 and 2028 which was updated to 51,952 between 2017 and 2033 by the CSSR. - 1.5 The evidence base of the Core Strategy is continually monitored and as subsequent demographic projections are released it will be important to evaluate whether they have an impact on the full objectively assessed needs of the City.
+The Core Strategy Selective Review updated the Core Strategy housing target by lowering it from 70,000 to 51,952.
+The Site Allocations Plan aims to support the Core Strategy housing requirement.
+Upon initial adoption of the SAP (2019) this was up to year 11 of the plan (to 2023) beyond which a review of the Plan will be undertaken to bring it into line with the housing requirement within the Core Strategy Selective Review.
+However, to ensure sufficient supply of land, achievement of plan targets and choice and competition it is not justified to have phasing policies in the SAP at this stage.